 - 2/3 cup half and half (the original recipe used cream or milk)

 - 1 cup heavy whipping cream

 - To make the crust: butter the pie pan.
 In a large bowl combine the chocolate wafer crumbs (note: reserve 2 tablespoons of the crumbs for later use) and melted butter.
 Hand stir until combined (the crumbs will look ‘wet’ but it won’t necessarily be sticking together).
 Pour crumb mixture into the pie pan.
 Using the back of a large spoon, press crumbs into the pie pan evenly on the bottom and sides to form a crust.
 Place in the freezer.

 - Combine the marshmallows and Half and Half in the top of a double broiler OR in a metal, heat proof bowl placed over a sauce pan of boiling water.
-Cook, stirring constantly once marshmallows begin to melt, until the marshmallows have melted completely.
+Cook, stirring constantly once marshmallows begin to melt, until the marshmallows have melted completely (using a whisk at the end is helpful to ensure the marshmallows are completely liquified).
 Remove from heat.

 - Using a standing or hand held mixer, whip heavy whipping cream until firm peaks appear.
 Stir into the green marshmallow mixture.
-I found using a whisk lightly at the end combined everything well.
+Whisk lightly at the end to ensure the mixture is combined well.

 - Pour into prepared pie crust.
 Sprinkle the remaining 2 tablespoons of the crumbs on the top and place in the freezer.
 Freeze until firm.